Boccca2014/CodeGra.de/docs/user/notifications.rst

 Notifications
 =============

-You can select to receive e-mail notifications when you receive new feedback on a submission or a new reply on one of your comments.
+You can select to receive email notifications when you receive new feedback on a submission or a new reply on one of your comments.
 You can find the notification settings in the :fa:`user-circle-o` user sidebar by clicking the :fa:`gear` button under "Notifications".